ospalh/anki-addons/pages/Download audio.md

 <figure>
 <img src="images/update_annex.png" alt="Anki Download audio dialog
 window.
-Text: Requestst send to the download sites.
+Text: Requests send to the download sites.
 Front.
 Edit text: to annex.
 The to is marked..">
 <figcaption>Edit the request before it is send.</figcaption>
 </figure>